mattbanks/mattbanks/README.md

 ## TODO

-- tweak all posts to use Jeykll formatting
-- gist embed
-- youtube embed
-- image height auto in CSS
+- add featured images to posts
 - check into current class for homepage
 - get it up and running on github pages
 - get a new favicon